Cameron Park, California

 Cameron Park is a census-designated place (CDP) in El Dorado County, California, United States and is part of the Greater Sacramento Area.
 The population was 19,171 in the 2020 census, up from 18,228 in 2010.
 Cameron Park is a community located in the Northern California Gold Country of the Sierra Nevada foothills, approximately 30 miles (50 km) east of Sacramento and 70 miles (110 km) west of South Lake Tahoe.

 History

 The original Native American inhabitants of the area surrounding Cameron Park were Nisenan, or Southern Maidu Indians.
-Grinding rocks and burial mounds serve as glimpses of the past and are still visible in various locations in and near Cameron Park.

-Modern development accelerated in the area when Larry Cameron purchased 5000 acre of foothill land in the 1950s for development purposes, first for ranching, then involving housing, a golf course, parks, a lake and a small airport.
-In the years since then, the land has slowly been sub-divided into lots of varying sizes, including ranch-sized properties and medium and high density residential neighborhoods.
+Grinding rocks and burial mounds, still visible in various locations in and near the park, serve as glimpses into their past.
+But modern development accelerated in the area when Larry Cameron purchased 5000 acre of foothill land in the 1950s for development purposes - first for ranching, then for housing, a golf course, parks, a lake and a small airport.
+In the years since, the land has slowly been sub-divided into parcels used for purposes varying from ranch-sized properties to medium- and high-density residential neighborhoods.

 Today, Cameron Park contains a mix of ranches, single family homes, condominiums, apartments and businesses.
 As of the 2020 Census, the Cameron Park CDP had 7,748 housing units.

+Cameron Park Airpark

+Cameron Park Airpark is a unique residential aviation community located within Cameron Park, California.
+Established in the 1960s as part of the town’s original development plan, the Airpark was designed for aviation enthusiasts, featuring homes with direct access to the Cameron Park Airport via private taxiways.
+Residents can taxi their planes from backyard hangars straight to the 4,051-foot paved runway (designated 13/31).
+The Airpark quickly became a defining feature of the community, blending suburban living with a love for flight.
+Over the years, it has remained active, housing over 100 based aircraft and supporting a tight-knit population of pilots and aviation families.
+The Airpark not only contributes to the town’s identity but also draws attention for its distinctive layout, where streets double as taxiways and aviation is a part of everyday life.